Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Core needle biopsy.
 This test is done to determine if a man has prostate cancer.
-A hollow needle is used to take small pieces of tissue from the prostate to provide more information about the cells.
+A hollow needle is used to take small pieces of tissue from the prostate.
+This helps give more information about the cells.
 Before the test, pain medicine is used to prevent pain.
-During the test, as you lie on your side, a small probe is inserted into the rectum.
-The probe sends an image of your prostate to a video monitor.
-With this image as a guide, the doctor uses a thin needle to remove tiny tissue samples from the prostate.
-You are given medications so you don’t feel pain during the test.
+During the test, a small probe is inserted into the rectum.
+The probe sends an image of the prostate to a video monitor.
+With this image as a guide, the health care provider uses a thin, hollow needle to remove tiny tissue samples from the prostate.
+These are sent to a lab where they are looked at for cancer cells.